OpenSourceWebstar/EasyDocker/README.md

 ## Future Plans
 - [ ] Finish setup of Mailcow software
 - [ ] Finish setup of Akaunting software
-- [ ] Finish setup of Ruskdesk software
 - [ ] Jitisi Meet - Coturn Needed for improvement
 - [ ] Migration Script
 - [ ] Test on other Operating Systems other than Debian 11